 Small grants for Women's History Month

-You are invited to apply for a £500 small grant for Women's History Month.
-We particularly want to encourage applications from grassroots organisations.
+You are invited to apply for a grant of up to £500 to help us mark Women's History Month in H&F. We particularly want to encourage applications from grassroots organisations.

-March 2024 will see the return of H&F Women's History Month, including the launch of a new Women's Heritage Trail and booklet, dedicated to the fantastic women who have helped transform H&F into the culturally diverse and vibrant borough it is today.
+March 2025 will see the return of H&F Women's History Month, including the launch of a new Women's Heritage Trail in Fulham.

-H&F wants to celebrate and support women and girls in our borough.
-Therefore, we are inviting funding applications from organisations to host events throughout March who are trying to:
+To help celebrate and support women and girls in our borough, we are inviting funding applications from organisations to host events throughout the entire month of March who are trying to:

 • celebrate women within the borough